marklindsey11/dbt-core/docker/README.md

 ```
 docker build --tag <your_image_name>  --target <target_name> <path/to/dockerfile>
 ```
 By default the images will be populated with the most recent release of `dbt-core` and whatever database adapter you select.
-If you need to create an image from a different you can specify it by git ref using the `--build-arg` flag:
+If you need to use a different version you can specify it by git ref using the `--build-arg` flag:
 ```
 docker build --tag <your_image_name> \
   --target <target_name> \